William Somervell: Keighley

 Somervell got his chance to enter the House Commons at another by-election, this time in the Liberal seat of Keighley in the West Riding of Yorkshire.
 The seat had been Liberal held since its creation for the 1885 general election and became vacant on the death of the sitting MP, Sir Swire Smith on 16 March 1918.
 At the election, Somervell, stood as the candidate of the Coalition government and did not face Conservative or Labour opponents.
 There was an Independent 'Peace by Negotiation' candidate, William Bland, (who is also referred to in some reference books as an Independent Labour Party candidate) but Somervell was returned easily with a majority of 2,524 votes and well over 50% of the poll.
-Nevertheless, Bland managed to attract nearly 30% of the vote and one historian has argued that this was an indication of a growing and substantial body of public opinion favouring a negotiated peace settlement with Germany following the publication of the Lansdowne Letter and an increasing sign of war-weariness.
+Nevertheless, Bland managed to attract nearly 30% of the vote and one historian has argued that this was an indication of a growing and substantial body of public opinion favouring a negotiated peace settlement with Germany following the publication of the Lansdowne letter and an increasing sign of war-weariness.

-However, Somervell's stay in Parliament did not last long.
-At the general election of December 1918 he was opposed by Sir Robert Clough for the Conservatives, who appears to have been granted the Coalition coupon, and Bland again who this time stood as an official Labour candidate.
+However, Somervell's stay in Parliament lasted just 232 days.
+At the general election of December 1918 he was opposed by Robert Clough for the Conservatives, who appears to have been granted the Coalition Coupon, and Bland again who this time stood as an official Labour Party candidate.
 Somervell seems to have fallen foul of the Lloyd George Coalition Liberals and their Conservative allies mainly because of his failure to vote for the government in the Maurice Debate, although there were other minor policy differences too.
 Clough took the seat from Somervell with a majority of 1,111 votes in a close three-cornered contest.
 Somervell did not stand for Parliament again.